lincebryan/contentful-knowledge-connector/README.md

 This extension provides a powerful and resilient integration with **Contentful**, designed to import complex, modular content into Cognigy.AI as Knowledge Sources and to fetch Contentful entries directly within a Flow.

-It goes far beyond simple entry fetching by including advanced features such as:
+It utilizes a **Tag-Based Architecture** to organize content, allowing you to maintain a clean Content Model in Contentful while enjoying powerful hierarchical grouping in Cognigy.AI.

+Features:
 * **Intelligent Content Assembly:** Recursively parses modular content architectures (Rich Text, embedded components, and tables) into a single, clean text document.
-* **Hierarchical Importing:** Provides four distinct Knowledge Connectors for granular control over what you import, from importing everything to filtering by main topic and sub-topic.
+* **Tag-Based Hierarchical Importing:** Uses Contentful Metadata Tags to filter and group content (e.g., Main Topic tags and Sub-Topic tags) without polluting your content model with extra fields.
-* **Flow-Based Fetching:** Includes three Flow Nodes to fetch or search for Contentful entries live in your conversation.
+* **Flow-Based Fetching:** Includes three Flow Nodes to fetch or search for Contentful entries live in your conversation, now with Environment support.
 * **Dual Chunking Strategy:** Offers both a standard, fast `Recursive Splitter` (via LangChain) and an advanced `LLM Semantic Chunking` strategy using Azure OpenAI.
 * **Resilient & Robust:** All API calls use a `fetch-retry` mechanism to automatically handle network errors or Contentful's rate limits.